Stockman-Jr/rabbithole-publishing/README.md

 #### Apply Page:
   * This page features a form for developers to send in an application for their game.
-The form is divided into two sections with h3 headings in the same style as the h2 headings in the about section - Introduction and Game Information.
+The form is divided into two sections with h3 headings in the same style as the h2 headings in the about section for consistency.
+* Here the user will provide information about themselves and their team(if they have a team), and their game.

 ![Apply Page](assets/readme-images/form_intro.png)
 ![Apply Page](assets/readme-images/form_gameinfo.png)